Tom Paulin: Work

-Paulin was a member of the Labour Party but resigned after declaring that the government of Tony Blair was "a Zionist government".
-His poem "Killed in Crossfire" when published in British newspaper The Observer aroused some controversy for referring to a Palestinian boy being "gunned down by the Zionist SS".
-According to Denis MacShane in Globalising Hatred: The New Antisemitism (2008), it was Paulin's expression of his "anger and anguish at the behaviour of Israeli troops".
-In an interview he gave to the state-owned Egyptian newspaper Al-Ahram Weekly, Paulin described Israeli government actions in Palestine as "an historical obscenity".
+Killed in the Crossfire controversy

+In April 2002, Paulin was quoted in the Egyptian newspaper Al-Ahram Weekly calling Brooklyn-born Jewish settlers “Nazis” who “should be shot dead” and describing Israel as a “historical obscenity.”
+These remarks, along with his poem Killed in the Crossfire (published in the British newspaper The Observer in 2001), which referred to the Israeli army as the “Zionist SS,” led to accusations of extreme anti-Israel sentiment and, in some accounts, anti-Semitism.
 When asked how he responds to accusations of anti-Semitism that follow such descriptions, he told the newspaper "I just laugh when they do that to me.
 It does not worry me at all.
 These are the Hampstead liberal Zionists.
 I have utter contempt for them.
-They use this card of anti-Semitism".
-Regarding supporters of Israel, Paulin stated "You are either a Zionist or an anti-Zionist.
-Everyone who supports Israel is a Zionist".
+They use this card of anti-Semitism."
+Regarding supporters of Israel, Paulin stated, "You are either a Zionist or an anti-Zionist.
+Everyone who supports Israel is a Zionist."
 After his comments in Al-Ahram raised controversy, he said in a letter to The Independent and the Daily Telegraph, that his views were "distorted", writing, "I have been, and am, a lifelong opponent of anti-Semitism ...
 I do not support attacks on Israeli civilians under any circumstances.
-I am in favour of the current efforts to achieve a two-state solution to the conflict between Israel and the Palestinians".
-In 2009, he translated Euripides's Medea.
+I am in favour of the current efforts to achieve a two-state solution to the conflict between Israel and the Palestinians."

+The immediate institutional fallout occurred at Harvard University, where Paulin had been invited to deliver the prestigious Morris Gray lecture.
+Student and faculty protests, particularly from Jewish organisations, caused the English department to cancel the reading in November 2002.
+Harvard officials expressed regret at the widespread consternation, emphasising that the initial invitation had been based solely on Paulin’s accomplishments as a poet.
+Some students and commentators, however, defended the cancellation as necessary to avoid endorsing statements seen as inhumane, while others framed it as a challenge to academic freedom and free speech.
+Despite the intensity of the criticism, many observers noted that Paulin’s record did not suggest personal anti-Semitism; he had publicly condemned anti-Semitism in figures like T. S. Eliot and Philip Larkin and had long argued for confronting cultural prejudices.
+Analysts and reviewers highlighted that the extremity of his language (such as the suggestion of violence toward settlers) overshadowed the nuanced humanist principles underpinning his political views.
+Commentators like Benjamin Paloff in the Boston Review later observed that Paulin’s rhetoric often conflated passionate political argument with poetic expression, creating a public perception problem in which his poetry was almost secondary to the controversy over his statements.
+According to Denis MacShane in Globalising Hatred: The New Antisemitism (2008), it was Paulin's expression of his "anger and anguish at the behaviour of Israeli troops".

+In 2009, Paulin translated Euripides's Medea.
 The band Tompaulin were named after Paulin.